sergey6661313/WindowKiller/README.md

+(under construct)
-Just press iddqd and optop window killed.
+Just press "p" 3 times from one second and ontop window killed.